 All that eating may make you thirsty, good job Hawaii has plenty of incredible drinks too!

 Yes, Mai Tai’s in Hawaii are a Cliché but there is a good reason for that.
-They are utterly fantastic and almost impossible to find outside the islands.
-We have tried hundreds of Hawaiian/Tiki bars and non get it right.
+They are utterly fantastic and almost impossible to find good ones outside the islands.
+We have tried hundreds of Hawaiian/Tiki bars and none get it right.
 It must be just something in the Pacific air that makes them taste SO good. which is exactly what Mai Tai is supposed to mean.

 We couldn’t forget the Humble POG.
 A juice drink made from Passionfruit Orange and Guava ( P + O + G ).
 Sold in supermarkets by the gallon, and drunk almost as freely.
 Locals drink POG like the mainland drink OJ and us Brits drink tea.
 Pick up a huge jug of it in the supermarket for a real taste of the tropics.
 Simply add Rum for an instant cocktail.